Real moduli space of stable rational curves revised: Moduli space of stable rational curves and Cactus groups

-There are three family of Lie algebras associated with the groups $\PCacti_n$ discussed in details in~\cite{Etingof_Rains} (Section~3).
-We index the Lie algebras defined over $\ZZ$ (over $\QQ$) by a special superscript $\ZZ$ (resp. $\QQ$) if there is no special superscript we work with ordinary Lie algebras defined over $\QQ$ or over any other field of zero characteristics. \begin{itemize} \item[($\qL_n^{\ZZ}$)] The quadratic dual Lie algebra (defined over the integers) to the quadratic supercommutative algebra $H^{\udot}(\MonR{n+1};\ZZ)$ is
+There are three families of Lie algebras associated with the groups $\PCacti_n$ discussed in detail in~\cite[Section~3]{Etingof_Rains}.
+We index the Lie algebras defined over $\ZZ$ (resp. over $\ZZ[\frac{1}{2}]$ or over $\QQ$) by a special superscript $\ZZ$ (resp. $\ZZ[\frac{1}{2}]$ or $\QQ$) if there is no special superscript we work with ordinary Lie algebras defined over $\QQ$ or over any other field of zero characteristics. \begin{itemize} \item[($\qL_n^{\ZZ}$)] The cohomology of the real locus $\MonR{n+1}$ is shown in~\cite{Etingof_Rains} to be isomorphic to the following quadratic algebra modulo $2$-torsion: